Robust leave-one-out cross-validation for high-dimensional Bayesian models: Analysis of the proposed estimator

 where $x_i$ and $\theta$ indicate $p\times 1$ matrices of, respectively, covariates and parameters.
 We assume the noise level $\sigma^2$ and the prior mean and covariance, $\theta_0$ and $\Sigma$, to be fixed and known.
 For the linear model in \eqref{modelcov}, the finiteness of $AV^{(post)}_i$ is elegantly related to the notion of Bayesian leverage.
 Denoting by $X$ the $n\times p$ matrix of covariates, define the \emph{Bayesian hat matrix}, or \emph{Ridge hat matrix}, as

 which collapses to the standard (frequentist) hat matrix in the flat prior case, i.e.\ when $\Sigma^{-1}=0$.
-The diagonal element $H_{ii}$ represent the Bayesian leverage of the $i$-th observation.
-Thus, a higher value of $H_{ii}$ indicates a higher discrepancy between the full posterior $p(\theta|y)$ and the LOO posterior $p(\theta|y_{-i})$, which in turn implies that the importance sampling estimator in \eqref{eq:post_est} can have poor behavior.
+The diagonal element $H_{ii}$ represents the Bayesian leverage of the $i$-th observation.
+Thus, a higher value of $H_{ii}$ indicates higher discrepancy between the full and LOO posteriors, $p(\theta|y)$ and $p(\theta|y_{-i})$, which in turn implies that the importance sampling estimator in \eqref{eq:post_est} can have poor behavior.
 The theorem below makes the connection precise.
 The connection between leverages and the finiteness of $AV^{(post)}_i$ was previously studied in \citet{per1997}.
 The following result extends results therein, allowing for $p>n$ and using the notion of Bayesian leverage, rather than the frequentist one (which corresponds to $\Sigma^{-1}=0$). \begin{theorem} Under \eqref{modelcov}, for each $i\in\{1,\dots,n\}$, we have $AV^{(post)}_i<\infty$ if and only if $H_{ii}<0.5$. \end{theorem} The connection to Bayesian leverages provides useful insight in the behavior of the classical estimator in \eqref{eq:post_est} and in particular on its dependence with respect to the dimensionality of $\theta$ and the amount of prior shrinkage.
+Consider first the case of flat improper prior for $\theta$, corresponding to $p<n$ and $\Sigma^{-1}= 0$.
+In such case $H$ is the standard (frequentist) hat matrix and its trace satisfies $\sum_{i=1}^nH_{ii}=rk(X)$, where $rk(X)$ denotes the rank of $X$.
+For linearly independent predictors we have $rk(X)=p$, which implies that $H_{ii}\geq p/n$ for at least one $i$.
+Thus, by Theorem \ref{thm:leverage}, as soon as $p\geq n/2$ some $AV^{(post)}_i$ must be infinite.
+When the entries of $X$ are random variables (r.v.s) with complex Gaussian distributions, it holds $H_{ii}\sim Beta(p,n-p)$, see Appendix A of \citet{chave2003bounded}.
+This provides a more refined description of leverages distribution under a random design assumption and further highlights the key role of the ratio $p/n$, since there $E[H_{ii}]=p/n$.
+The same holds by symmetry for any random design that is exchangeable over rows of $X$ and gives $rk(X)=p$ almost surely.
+This is consistent with our numerical experiments, where the performances of classical estimators quickly degrade as $p$ increases and degenerate when $p$ is of the same order as $n$.